chavo1/cloudflare-nginx-terraform/README.md

 $ terraform plan
 $ terraform apply
 ```
-- Now you should be able to access the instance on 'nginx.chavo.eu'(on your registered domain)
+- Now you should be able to access the instance on 'nginx.chavo.eu'(or your registered domain)
 ## Do not forget to destroy the environment